diegovillafuerte1/GoExpoServer/README.md

 Running the server
-cd into the backend directory and run yarn or npm install, then run yarn start Install ngrok and run ngrok http 3000 and copy the https url that looks something like this https://f7333e87.ngrok.io.
+run npm install, then run npm start then in another terminal window run ngrok http 3000 and copy the https url that looks something like this https://f7333e87.ngrok.io.
 This is required because WebSockets require https.
-Open app/main.js and change the SocketEndpoint at the top of the file to point to your endpoint.
+Open GoExpo and edit SocketClient.js to contain your ngrok url